 I like to go on an adventure

 Going on an adventure is not a trick to find more time to travel.
-It is a trick to feeling that I have been gone for longer.
-Some activities are great to disconnect entirely from the everyday life and have a real break.
+It is a trick to feeling that I have been gone for a long time.
+Some activities are great to disconnect entirely from everyday life and have a real break.
 When I come back from a 2-day hike or an overnight kayaking trip with no phone and no electricity, I often feel like I have been gone for much longer than just the weekend.

 I free up my weekends for travelling

 I try to do the chores during the week to free the weekend, so I can focus on what I like doing when I am off work.
 It takes daily efforts during the week to organise the laundry, buy groceries and try to keep the flat clean.
 But that’s what makes weekends free of chores possible!